mbrandenburger/fabric-rfcs/text/0000-fabric-private-chaincode-1.0.md

 - We additionally require that remote attestations provided by a TEE are authentic and prove that only the code referenced in the attestation could have issued it.
 Therefore, all participants/organizations trust a TEE (in particular, the FPC Chaincode Enclave), which can provide such an attestation, regardless of at which peer/organization the TEE is hosted.
 Such trust extends also to enclave signatures issued from attested cryptographic keys.
-It is due to such trust that FPC *implicitly* defines an enclave endorsement policy, according to which a single enclave signature (enclave endorsement) is sufficient to [validate](#enclave-endorsement-validation) an FPC transaction successfully.
+It is due to such trust that FPC *implicitly* defines an enclave endorsement policy (see also the [FPC Management API](https://github.com/hyperledger-labs/fabric-private-chaincode/blob/master/docs/design/fabric-v2%2B/fpc-management.md) document), according to which a single enclave signature (enclave endorsement) is sufficient to [validate](#enclave-endorsement-validation) an FPC transaction successfully.
+For clarity, the (FPC) enclave endorsement policy is different than the (Fabric) validation endorsement policy, the latter of which should be [determined](#enclave-endorsement-validation) from the organizational trust relationships in the Fabric network.

 # FPC 1.0 Application Domain